 What should we give Estonia for its birthday?

 An important part of the Estonia 100 programme will consist of events and initiatives – we call them gifts – that will be organised in honour of Estonia’s centenary.
 Many gifts are already being made –everything from purchasing musical instruments for children to planting oak groves and building a swing park with traditional Estonian swings.
 Anyone and everyone can give a gift!
 It does not matter whether the gift is big or small – what is important is a heartfelt wish to give something to your community or to Estonians in general.
 You can see what is already being planned to celebrate the centenary on the Estonia 100 website at ev100.ee, where you can also post information on your own gift.

 Funding for Estonian cultural associations abroad

 Estonia 100, the Ministry of Culture and the Compatriots Programme invite all Estonian cultural associations abroad to take part in the upcoming project competition which will provide support for initiatives with a broader impact on the local Estonian community.
 Estonia 100 has earmarked additional funding in 2017 and 2018 to give a greater boost to events planned in honour of Estonia’s centenary and to promote even greater cultural exchanges between Estonians living in and outside of Estonia.
 The call for applications was announced in cooperation with the Integration and Migration Foundation 'Our People' in November 2016.
-The terms and conditions for the competition are available on the MISA website at www.meis.ee/konkursid (in Estonian).
+Competition information and results can be found here (in Estonian).
+The call for applications for funding in 2018 will be announced in October 2017.